-Unfortunately, people are 52% more likely to share a bad experience on online review sites than a good one.
-This is all part of the customer service process, but it’s how you handle those negative interactions that determine whether or not your business is successful.
+Unfortunately, 21% of people are more likely to share a bad experience than a good one.
+This is all part of the customer service process.
+But, it’s how you handle those negative interactions that determine whether or not your business is successful.

 Luckily you have a little more control when it comes to video testimonials.
 Post these videos of your members talking about the results you’ve helped them get on your website and social media pages.
 When you record a video testimonial, be sure to ask specific questions that people might not touch on in an online review.
 Members who love your studio but haven’t left an online review now have the opportunity to share their great experiences with others.

-Here’s what video testimonials on our website look like.
+Here’s what portions of our video testimonials look like on our website look like.

 Now that you know the power of these testimonials, let’s explain how to get and film them.